 Most operations have a variety of fire hazards, so it’s important that workers know the common causes and consequences of workplace fires.
-Conduct this fire prevention toolbox talk to make sure your team proactively removes and controls hazards, so they don’t cause incidents.
+Conducting a fire prevention toolbox talk with your team ensures they proactively remove and control hazards, so they don’t cause incidents.

 Fire prevention toolbox talk overview